psmithey/Main/Readme.txt

-This repo has been created for Reveture project1 files.
+This repo was created for Reveture project1 files